-Figure 4: Simulated electron cloud density during the 3rd (top) and 6th (bottom) of 11 time slices during of the passage of bunch 15 (arbitrary), which has been offset from the centered bunch train by 1 mm horizontally to simulate the effect of kicking a single bunch when measuring its tune.
-The "pinched" cloud is found to be centered on the offset bunch position.
-The short bunch length (16 mm) bunch hardly modifies the larger built-up cloud.
-The simulated bunch current is 2 mA/b.
-At higher currents, the vertical band widens (4 mA/b) and splits into two (6 mA/b).
+Figure 4: Electron cloud density during the 3rd (top) and 6th (bottom) of 11 time slices during of the passage of bunch 15, which has been offset from the centered bunch train by 1 mm.
+The "pinched" cloud is centered on the offset bunch.
+The short bunch length (10 mm) bunch hardly modifies the larger built-up cloud.